 How to use VersionPress

 There are two main restore types – undo and rollback.
 The first type allows you to Undo specific changes on your website, without affecting any of your other actions.
-For example, if you have installed a plugin few days ago and you wish to undo that without loosing all of the work on your website since then, you can simply undo the plugin installation.
+For example, if you have installed a plugin a few days ago and you wish to undo that without losing all of the work on your website since then, you can simply undo the plugin installation.

 The second restore type is the rollback.
 This allows you to revert all changes made on your website up to a certain point.
 Let us say that you have been testing a feature for the past few hours and you have made a large number of changes on your website.
-At the end, it does not work the way you need so you would like to reverse all of the changes – not a single one.
-You can achieve that by using the Roll back to this option.
+In the end, it does not work the way you need so you would like to reverse all of the changes – not a single one.
+You can achieve that by using the Rollback to this option.

 VersionPress is a plugin for WordPress that allows you to revert any changes that you make on your website.
 This is an excellent way of keeping a track of all changes you make and be able to undo them, or even roll back to a certain point in time.
 VersionPress simply WORKS and you never have to worry about your website, which is one of the biggest concerns for developers.